didadiuouo/URAN/README.md

-# URAN Prediction of Breast Cancer HER2 Status Changes Based on Ultrasound Radiomics Attention Network
+# URAN： Prediction of Breast Cancer HER2 Status Changes Based on Ultrasound Radiomics Attention Network
 **Prediction of Breast Cancer HER2 Status Changes Based on Ultrasound Radiomics Attention Network**

 The repository contains the URAN executable code, which can be run completely by running 1-4 on the corresponding dataset.